rstudio/education.rstudio.com/content/blog/2019-10-23-12-weeks-at-rstudio/index.markdown

 ## More to come

-I've always been interested in the combo of art, education, and tech-- so if you're interested in learning more about what I get up to, then check out [my website](http://desiree.rbind.io), follow me on [twitter](https://twitter.com/dcossyle), or come to rstudio conf where I'll be giving a talk on my and my colleague's R Markdown project about [teacup giraffes](https://tinystats.github.io/teacups-giraffes-and-statistics/) (to teach stats and R).
+I've always been interested in the combo of art, education, and tech-- so if you're interested in learning more about what I've gotten up to, then check out [my website](http://desiree.rbind.io), follow me on [twitter](https://twitter.com/dcossyle), or come to rstudio conf where I'll be giving a talk on my and my colleague's R Markdown project about [teacup giraffes](https://tinystats.github.io/teacups-giraffes-and-statistics/) (to teach stats and R).

 <img src="more-bye.jpg" width="400px" style="display: block; margin: auto;" />